wbsoft/parce/docs/source/treestructure.rst

 ============================

-When you have parsed text, the result is a tree structure of Tokens, nested in Contexts, which may be nested in other Contexts.
+When you have parsed text, the result is a tree structure of Tokens, contained by Contexts, which may be nested in other Contexts.

 Let's look at the generated token tree of the simple example of the Getting started section::